 At Leader Foundation Solutions, we've been repairing wet basements in your neighborhood for a long time.
 Our certified experts have the experience you need to fix your basement fast, permanently, and effectively.

 There's no job too big or too small!
-Allow one of our basement technicians give you a free basement waterproofing cost estimate.
+Allow one of our basement technicians to give you a free basement waterproofing cost estimate.
 We want to help dry your basement all the time!

 (Click for more information about each solution.)